uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ### Add a polygon

-- **Double click** on the create a polygon cube
+- **DOUBLE CLICK** on the create a polygon cube button.

 ![Create polygon cube button](images/worksheet_1/create_cube.jpg)

-This will open up the polygon cube options panel.
+This will open up the **polygon cube options** panel.

 Here you can change the properties of the cube.

-The width, Height and Depth are the dimensions of the cube.
+The Width, Height and Depth are the dimensions of the cube.

-The divisions split the cube into multiple faces.
+The divisions split the cube sides into multiple faces.

-- Make sure your panel has the same options as bellow.
+- Edit the numbers to make a 1 x 1 cube with 2 divisions on each side.

 ![](images/worksheet_1/first_cube_options.png)

-This will create a new polygon cube in the middle of your scene.
+This will create a new polygon cube in middle of your scene.

 ![new cube](images/worksheet_1/new_cube.PNG)

 ### Navigate around the scene